Building and fire safety glossary

 The form rates the fire safety of a building based on the likelihood of improvement works being required.
 Find out more about the EWS1 process.

-An EWS1 form is not on its own a guarantee of safety, which is why the Building Safety Programme inspection is also required.
+An EWS1 form is not a guarantee of safety, which is why the Building Safety Programme inspection is also required.

 We are working with our sector partners to lobby the government to improve this system.